 Hidden gems of Edipsos

 A leisurely stroll along the waterfront at Loutra Edipsos will transport you to the turn of the last century.
-Imposing period architecture is all around you; all that’s missing are the long dresses and top hats of yesteryear.
-And that deep red building, the old Agi Anargyri Hydrotherapy Centre in the heart of town, is a work of Ziller, the 19th-century celebrity architect.
+Imposing period architecture is all around you.
+(All that’s missing are the long dresses and top hats of yesteryear.)
+And that deep red building, the old Agi Anargyri Hydrotherapy Centre in the heart of town, is a work of Ernst Ziller, Greece’s 19th-century celebrity architect.

-You may also inspect the baths and caves of the Roman general Sulla, one of the most significant attractions in the area, located behind the National Tourist Organisation’s hydrotherapy facilities.
+You may also inspect the baths and caves of the Roman general Sulla, located behind the National Tourist Organisation’s hydrotherapy facilities.
 And then amble out onto the boardwalk of the Kyma hotel for a magical view of the sunset over the gulf.

-Some activities are water-related, like scuba diving from the Edipsos Diving Centre and fishing, but you can also go hiking and mountain biking here in the heart of Evia.
+There are other water-related activities to enjoy, like scuba diving from the Edipsos Diving Centre and fishing, but you can also go hiking and mountain biking here in the heart of Evia.

 - The Kastalian building